 “Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.
 And the second is like it: Love your neighbour as yourself.”
 Matthew 22:37-38

-For more information or to book an event, contact our Events Coordinator at firstname.lastname@example.org.
+To book an event, contact our Events Coordinator at email@example.com.

 If you wish to make an additional contribution to the work of Cooperative ESL Ministries, please see our donation page.
 Thank you!!

 I always believed that there must be a God.
 This God must know who I am, where I’m from, and where I’m going.
 He is the One who is in charge of the world.
 But I didn’t know who he was.
 I went to church several times in China but I had no idea about Jesus.
 To me, He was a mystery...
 After we settled down in Calgary, I was looking for an English as a Second Language (ESL) class to improve my English.
 My counsellor at the Immigrant Aid office introduced me to [a church] ESL class, where we met [the Pastor and ESL teachers].
 They are wonderful teachers, and with their help, my English improved a lot!...